-Bleeding gums are a classic sign of periodontal disease (gum disease).
-Gum pain, sore gums, and gums bleeding may also be present in patients who have gingivitis, an early stage of gum disease.
+Bleeding gums are a classic sign of periodontal disease or gum disease.
+Sore, bleeding, and painful gums may also be present in patients who have gingivitis, an early stage of gum disease.

 Why Do My Gums Bleed?

 It is not normal for gums to bleed when you brush or floss your teeth.
 There are a number of reasons why gums bleed.
 In some cases, it may be a result of aggressive flossing or tooth brushing.